 The Scholar Sidekick MCP server works with any client that supports the Model Context Protocol, including:

-Add the following to your Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json on macOS):
+Or configure it manually - add the following to your Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json on macOS).
+The env block is optional - omit it to run anonymously:

 {